wultra/ssl-pinning-ios/README.md

 *Note that Carthage integration is experimental.
 We don't provide support for this type of installation.*

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-You can install Carthage with [Homebrew](https://brew.sh)using the following command:
+You can install Carthage with [Homebrew](https://brew.sh) using the following command:

 ```bash
 $ brew update